silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 # Injector

-The [api:Injector] class is the central manager of inter-class dependencies in SilverStripe.
+The [Injector](api:SilverStripe\Core\Injector\Injector) class is the central manager of inter-class dependencies in SilverStripe.
 It offers developers the ability to declare the dependencies a class type has, or to change the nature of the dependencies defined by other developers.